 - How long to keep your documents

-If you’re looking for more hands-on assistance, Audit Defense is the service you want.
+If you’re looking for more hands-on assistance, Audit Defense, provided through Protection Plus, is the service you want.
 An additional fee may apply.

-You do, however, have the option to cancel it within thirty days of buying it.
+You have the option to cancel it within 30 days of buying it.
 You can cancel if you don’t receive an audit request.